 Another man, 19, was shot in the thigh, but hospital information was not available, police said.
 Also, a 24-year-old man suffered a graze wound to the arm and was treated and released at the scene.

 Two young children were wounded in shootings within minutes of each other Sunday evening.

-A bullet struck her leg and she was taken to Comer Children’s Hospital, where she remained in serious condition Monday morning.
+A bullet struck her leg and she was taken to Comer Children’s Hospital in serious condition.
 She wasn’t the intended target, police said.